 - We encourage you to shop around or use a travel agent to find cheaper tickets before settling.

 - The most direct and common airline from the U.S. to Cameroon is Air France; regardless of the airline you choose, you will have at least one stop between the U.S. and Cameroon.
-Other airlines to check are Air Swiss, KLM or Continental (the latter does not travel to Africa, but it does travel to Europe – you will have to board a connecting from there to Cameroon).
+Other airlines to check are Brussells, Delta, Air France, etc. You may also use websites like expedia.com.

-- Your final destination should be the DOUALA AIPORT (DLA) or YAOUNDE (NSI) airports only.
+- Your final destination should be the DOUALA AIPORT (DLA) only.

 - If some of your donations are made out to us and some to you, we can work with you and the airline to purchase your ticket.
 Contact us for more details.